Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: BACKGROUND

 after using $\rho= 1$ in equation (17b) of \cite{Laval2015Stochastic}.

+As we show in this paper, it turns out that the parameter $\delta$ that regulates the variance of block lengths affects the MFD only slightly, and thus can also be dropped from the formulation.
+The only variable left is $\lambda$, a measure of the propensity of the network to experience spillbacks, which waste capacity.
+It was shown in \cite{Laval2015Stochastic} that $\lambda< 1$ is the ``short-block condition'', i.e. the network becomes prone to spillback, which can have a severe effect on capacity.
+Conversely, a network with $\lambda>1$ has long blocks (compared to the green time) and therefore will not exhibit spillback. \minor{We} show here that the \xx is more pervasive in networks with short blocks, where throughput tends to be insensitive to signal control for all density levels; in networks with long blocks this property tends to be observed in extreme free flow and extreme congestion only, leaving room for operational improvements around the critical density.

 Notice that these estimation methods give the MFD of an arterial corridor without turning movements, and have been used as an approximation to the MFD of the whole network.
 This implies assuming that turning movements do not affect the MFD, which is not the case as will be shown here.
+Also note that the MFD will be used in this paper simply to illustrate the results in the most concise manner possible, and does not intervene in generating these results.